iopipe/iopipe-python/README.md

 This makes it easy to add custom data and telemetry within your function.

+### Disabling IOpipe

+If you need to disable IOpipe monitoring during development or in any other situation you can set `IOPIPE_ENABLED` environment variable to `False`.

+Default for `IOPIPE_ENABLED` environment variable is `True`.

 ## Copyright

 Provided under the Apache-2.0 license.
 See LICENSE for details.